 B. THE HEARING.
 The clerk will send a notice of the hearing date to petitioner.
-The petitioner must attend the hearing, and may represent him or herself, or be represented by a privately retained counsel.
+The petitioner must attend the hearing, and may be self-represented, or represented by a privately retained counsel.
 If the court decides in petitioner's favor, petitioner must prepare an order after hearing restoring petitioner's right to possess a firearm for the court's signature.
 If the petitioner regains the right to buy or possess firearms, the court will send notice to the Department of Justice.
 All court hearings are closed.